Implementation guide

 3.3 Information and records must be identifiable, retrievable, accessible and usable for as long as they are required

-Information and records must be identifiable, retrievable from storage (physical or digital), and accessible, usable and reusable for as long as required.
+Your organisation’s information and records must be identifiable, retrievable from storage (physical or digital), and accessible, usable and reusable for as long as required.

 This requirement builds on the earlier principles in the standard.